Anghellic

 Anghellic is the third studio album and national debut studio album by American rapper Tech N9ne from Kansas City, Missouri.
-It was released on August 28, 2001 via Universal Music Group imprint JCOR Entertainment, and was re-released as Anghellic: Reparation in 2003 via Strange Music after conflicts with JCOR Entertainment during its original release.
+It was released on August 28, 2001, by JCOR Entertainment, and was re-released as Anghellic: Reparation in 2003 via Strange Music after conflicts with JCOR Entertainment during its original release.
 The album peaked at number 59 on the Billboard 200.

-In 2001, the song "Tormented" appeared in a scene of the television series Dark Angel, playing for nearly two minutes in the background of a bar scene contained in the season two episode "Two".
+In 2001, the song "Tormented" appeared in a scene of the television series Dark Angel, playing for nearly two minutes in the background of a bar scene in the season two episode "Two".
 In 2009, Fangoria named it as an iconic horrorcore album.